kael8/portfolio-management-system/README.md

 3. **Edit or delete a project**:
    Use the "Edit" and "Delete" buttons on each project card to manage your projects.

+4. **Sign up or log in**:
+   Use the signup form to create a new account or log in with your existing credentials.
+You can also use Google login to sign in with your Google account.

+5. **Interact with the blog**:
+   Visit the blog page to read posts, react to them, and leave comments.
+You can choose to set your comments as anonymous if you prefer.

 ## Contributing

 We welcome contributions to the Portfolio Management System!
 If you would like to contribute, please follow these steps: